Dan925/wordle/README.md

 ---

 - Author: Dan Ngendahayo
-- Short Description: Wordle game using HTML, CSS and JS
+- Short Description: Wordle game using PHP, HTML, CSS and JS

+## How to run
+- Navigate to the `public` directory and in a terminal enter the command `php -S localhost:8000`
+- In the browser go to `http://localhost:8000`

+## PHP server structure
+- The Game state will be saved and handled with PHP, meaning: the words and every letter color, the current guess count and current board cell position
+- The `SESSION` super global is used to keep track of the state between refreshs.

 ## Gameplay